aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Try it out for yourself using [the live example](#first-chat-window), above.

     Let’s fix this by adding a `validateForm()` function we can call to ensure that the form is valid.
-When the form’s not valid, we’ll disable the <button onclick='return false'>Send</button> button:
+When the form’s not valid, we’ll disable the _Send_ button:

     ```js
     // Is the passed object a valid string?
     function isValidString(s) {
-      return Boolean(s)                // Isn’t null, undefined, '', or 0
+      return Boolean(s)                // Not null, undefined, '', or 0
         && typeof s === 'string'       // and is the correct type
         && s.replace(/\s/g, '') !== '' // and is not just whitespace.
     }